Support Women-Owned Businesses in Rhode Island

 Rich, smooth and creamy with a frothy top: Believe it or not, we’re writing about coffee, not beer.
-The Nitro Bar’s (and Nitro Cart’s) cold brew coffee is stored in a keg, infused with nitrogen — which gives it a creamy, stout-like head — and served on tap at businesses across the state, at coffee carts and, this year, at its permanent coffee shop inside Dash Bicycle that boasts comfy couches, espresso drinks and snacks.
+The Nitro Bar’s (and Nitro Cart’s) cold brew coffee is stored in a keg, infused with nitrogen — which gives it a creamy, stout-like head — and served on tap at businesses across the state as well as at its three permanent coffee shops, one inside Dash Bicycle and two in downtown Newport.

 The Nook Coffee House

-Settle into the comfy chairs inside the back nook at the aptly named Nook Coffee House where you can savor a frothy latte or iced coffee, pour kombucha on tap or sip the aromatic Dirty Chai made with cinnamon, cardamom, cloves and ginger ground with black tea and espresso.
+At the aptly named Nook Coffee House, you can savor a frothy latte or iced coffee, pour kombucha on tap or sip the aromatic Dirty Chai made with cinnamon, cardamom, cloves and ginger ground with black tea and espresso.
 Syrups are house made with vanilla beans, lavender and other herbs and spices.
-There’s no need to rush when service is this friendly and the surroundings beg you to sit for a spell.

 The Peyton Company